Abnormal Heart Rhythms and Pacemakers

 - Do not lift objects that weigh more than 10 pounds.

-- Do not hold your arm above shoulder level for a long time.
+- Do not hold your arm above shoulder level for three weeks.

 - Avoid activities that require pushing or pulling heavy objects, such as shoveling the snow or mowing the lawn.

 - Stop any activity before you become overtired.